What did one email say to the another? Let’s go interactive!

 Gwynnie Bee put the practice of scratch cards to good use.
 Their subscribers could “scratch off” each area to reveal prizes or discount.

 Research shows that 205 billion emails are sent per day.
 Unique experiences like scratch cards can help you cut through that noise.
 And moreover,

 According to a study by Martech Advisor, you can increase the CTR of your emails by 300% by including a video.

 Videos are significant for your marketing emails because they draw the attention of the customers.
 Most viewers skim through marketing emails so videos the customers to retain that information later.
 Furthermore, it is time-saving for the sender as well as the subscribers.
 Videos go viral quickly and have a higher shareability.
 Are these reasons enough to include videos in your emails?
 ‘Cz we can go on all day! (unlike those videos which we suggest you keep short. :D)

 You can include promotional, how-to and product related videos in your emails.
+For instance, if you are running an online course you could create videos describing subjects that you are teaching.
 However, make sure your videos aren’t on autoplay.
 That tends to irritate the customers.

 It is also possible that some of your subscribers may not be able to view your video.
 To counter this problem you can create a “fallback image”.
 This is a static image that users will see if they can’t view the video.
 Most importantly, send content that your subscribers want to see.
 This can be a software tutorial, customer service explanations, or even customer testimonials.

 Just have a look at this amazing example by Sally Hogshead: